Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 ### Formatting ###

-The handy tool `clang-format` can format your code for you, a special `.clang-format` configuration file is included in the project that will be used for formatting.
-This tool is available for almost any environment.
+The handy tool `clang-format` can format your code for you, it is available for almost any environment.
+A special `.clang-format` configuration file is included in the project and is used to format your code.

-We've also included a bash script `clangify.sh` that will use clang-format to format all files in one go.
-Use `./clangify --help` to show a full help page.
+We've also included a bash script, `clangify.sh`, that will use clang-format to format all files in one go.
+Use `./clangify.sh --help` to show a full help page.

 To run clang-format on a single source file simply use the command `clang-format -i <filename>` to format it in place. (some systems install clang-format with a specific version number appended, `find /usr/bin -name clang-format*` should find it for you)